When my Life Resembled a Rag Quilt

 Did you ever see your life as disposable?
 Wonder if you weren’t there, who would notice?
 Laugh on the outside while crying on the inside?
 Want someone to notice then shy away if they did?
 Have people tell you “cheer up” or “smile, life isn’t that bad.”
 Yes?
-You have?
+Have you?
 Me too!

-So you‘re like me, your life resembles a rag quilt.
+So like me, your life resembles a rag quilt too.

 For me, I had mostly a good childhood, but some really bad things happened.
 And it was those bad things that set me up to believe the statements I wrote above.
 I eventually grew to adulthood, married my high school sweetheart.